15 Best Herbs to Grow in November India | Complete Balcony Guide 2026

 FAQ: November Herb Gardening in India

-Q1: Which are the best herbs to grow in November India for beginners?
+Which herbs grow best in November in India for beginners?

 All containers must have drainage holes to prevent root rot in winter.